cgpalmer/ms3-project-2/README.md

 ### Features Left to Implement

 Future features.
+The date will present itself the correct way round.
+Automatic email will be sent to the website managers when a report is updated/added Public can recommend categorise when adding a report rather than having to email separately.

 A google api will allow the locations of the features to be displayed as clusters across a map.
 People can filter incidents just by a date frame.
 Export data as a CSV to be used on excel.